Makataui/PathWay/README.md

 It can then send these onwards or store them for you.

+#### How?

+Well, it's a combination of an API, several other open sources tools which this would not be possible without and a lot of other inputs.

+#### How is the Synoptic Report defined?

+#### What is Structured Data Capture (SDC)?

+#### What is Unstructured Data?

 ## 0. Features

+- XML Importer and Mapper For Datasets/SDC
+- Docker Startup for easy, cloud agnostic cloud deployment in any stack
+- FHIR Server and REST API, following latest standardise
+- Support for SNOMED

 ## 1. About - Tech Stack and Open Source Libraries